 We hope that this comprehensive report on the best trucking employers can steer you in the right direction as far as finding a trucking job.

 There are plenty of options available for everyone who wishes to become a commercial driver and who can meet the medical requirements.
 Assuming you are fit, it is just a matter of where there is a will there is a way.
 The complete novice can seek training and then apply, or apply directly to one of the many companies that will train you for your CDL.

 Once you have experience in the industry the shortage of drivers will ensure that you will be able to find work.
 The types of work are varied and there is probably a job description that suits every CDL holder.
 Ultimately you can expand your career prospects by entering management or becoming a self-employed contractor.
 The horizons are as broad as the open road that stretches out before you.

-What trucking company do you work for or wish to work for, and what has your experience been so far?
+Which trucking companies do you wish to work for?
 Share in the comments.

 Geoff is a freelance writer with 20+ years of experience driving trucks and buses, dispatching, supervising, and training commercial driving teams.
 His expertise is writing topics on the transportation and trucking industry, and information technology trends.